SeyiPerfect1/Memoir/README.md

 ## Requirements <br>
  1. User should be able to register
  2. User should be able to login with Passport using JWT
+ 3. Token expiration should be 1hour
- 3. Implement basic auth
+ 4. Implement basic auth
- 4. User should be able to get orders
+ 5. Logged in and not Logged in User should be able to get published posts
+ 6. Queried posts should be paginated to default of 20 posts per page
+ 7. The owner of the blog should be able to update post's state from draft to published
+ 8. posts should be searchable byauthor, title and tags
+ 9. Posts should be orderable by read count, reading time and timestamp
- 5. Users should be able to create orders
+ 10. Logged in and not Logged in User should be able to get a published post
- 6. Users should be able to update and delete orders
+ 11. Logged in Users should be able to create post, update and delete posts
+ 12. Logged In users should be able to get their post(s) in draft or published state
+ 13. Should implement algorithm for calculating reading time
- 7. Test application  <hr/>
+ 14. Test application  <hr/>
 ## Setup <br>
  * Install NodeJS, MongoDB
  * pull this repo
  * update env with example.env
+ * Download all dependecies using npm install
  * run npm run start <hr>
 ## Base URL
  * [Link to api]() <hr>